San Benito County, California: Geography

 According to the U.S. Census Bureau, the county has a total area of 1390 sqmi, of which 1388 sqmi is land and 1.8 sqmi is water (0.1%).
+San Benito County contains nearly the entire length of the 109 mi-long San Benito River from the county's southwestern edge to its northwestern edge where it joins the Pajaro River.

 Sharing a border with Santa Clara County, San Benito County lies adjacent to the San Francisco Bay Area and is sometimes considered a part of that region.
 Frequently, the county is associated with the Monterey Bay Area through governmental organizations such as the Association of Monterey Bay Area Governments as well as the Pajaro River, which flows from northern San Benito County into the Monterey Bay.
 The United States Census Bureau includes the county in the San Jose-Sunnyvale-Santa Clara MSA and the San Jose-San Francisco-Oakland CSA, which the Census uses as a statistical definition of the San Francisco Bay Area.

 The county also borders Merced County and Fresno County on the east, which extend into California's San Joaquin Valley.
 It borders Santa Cruz County on the west and Monterey County on the southwest border.

 The county is also the location of the Mount Harlan and San Benito American Viticultural Areas.
 The latter contains the Cienega Valley, Lime Kiln Valley, and Paicines AVAs.